Serverless monitoring: Expert tips & tools to overcome cold starts, debug distributed errors & control costs.

 • Natural language interfaces for monitoring exploration

-The intersection of finance and operations is becoming critical in serverless environments:
+The intersection of finance and operations is becoming critical in serverless environments.
+Expected integration in most tools: 2025

 • Real-time cost optimization recommendations